 Continue Exploring

-[[Decision Weights]] — The probability weighting function that quantifies both effects
+[[Decision Weights]] — The full probability weighting function that produces both effects

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book